 Farm-fresh garlic powder makes a huge difference because allicin, which gives garlic its unique smell, is an unstable compound.
 Old garlic powder will lose its flavor.

 This recipe calls for parmesan cheese sprinkled on top of the garlic butter.
 I used pre-grated parmesan because we were rushed for time during our move to Colorado.
-Trader Joe’s grated parmesan tasted pretty fresh, and I would buy it again.

-TIP: The parmesan is optional.
+TIP: The Parmesan is optional.
 You can skip the cheese if you’re in a hurry, don’t have cheese, or don’t eat dairy.

 In the 5-Minute Easy Garlic Bread with Fresh Garlic recipe, there’s no parmesan.
 Instead, the recipe gets its flavor from fresh garlic and herbs (cilantro).